EGI-Federation/SVG-advisories/2019/Advisory-SVG-2019-15258.md

 2019-01-10 Heads Up sent to sites
 2019-01-15 Changing to Advisory with updates being released by RedHat/SL/CentOS 2019-05-14 Added that an exploit has been released.
+2022-07-28 Changed on web only that changed from up to Critical to Critical.

 Context
 =======